Skip to main content

 How can Phoenix Sky Harbor continue to defend this flight path to the FAA and the airlines if Tempe begins allowing residential units directly underneath it?
 Watch this video to see what could be flying over your neighborhood.

-Phoenix is reaching out to Tempe to find a solution.
+Phoenix has been reaching out to Tempe to find a solution.
 If you would like to be a part of that discussion and receive updates, please join our mailing list.

 Additional details and timeline of events are available at skyharbor.com/tempeentertainmentdistrict.